Trapezoidal Rule Calculator

 Introduction to Trapezoidal Rule Calculator:

 Trapezoidal rule calculator is an efficient tool that helps you to find the approximate value of the area under the curve in a bounded region.
-Our tool is used to evaluate the definite integral function that divides into trapezoidal subintervals.
+It is a beneficial tool for students, teachers, and professionals for making assignments, notes, or research reports.

 Trapezoidal Rule Calculator with Steps